-- (1) 50 percent of the area median family income is calculated and set as the preliminary four-person family income limit; - (2) the four-person very low-income limit is increased if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom 40th percentile rent.
-This adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income; - (3) the four-person very low-income limit is reduced to the greater of 80 percent of the U.S. median family income level, or the amount at which 30 percent of a four-person family's income equals 100 percent of the two-bedroom 40th percentile rent.
-This adjusts income limits downward for areas of unusually high median family incomes; - (4) the four-person income limit is increased if it is less than 50 percent of the relevant state non-metropolitan median family income level,3 and;
+(1) 50 percent of the area median family income is calculated and set as the preliminary four-person family income limit;

+(2) the four-person very low-income limit is increased if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom FMR.
+This adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median family income;

+(3) the four-person very low-income limit is reduced to the greater of 80 percent of the U.S. median family income level, or the amount at which 30 percent of a four-person family's income equals 100 percent of the two-bedroom FMR.
+This adjusts income limits downward for areas of unusually high median family incomes;

+(4) the four-person income limit is increased if it is less than 50 percent of the relevant state non-metropolitan median family income level;3 and,

-3 A Housing and Community Development Act of 1987 amendment directed that non-metropolitan area income limits should never be set at less than if they were based on the State non-metropolitan median family income level.
-In implementing this provision, HUD used its discretion to apply this policy to metropolitan areas to avoid inequities that would otherwise result.
-Doing so avoids the anomaly of assigning higher income limits to a non-metropolitan county
+3 Under a Housing and Community Development Act of 1987 amendment, non-metropolitan area income limits should never be set lower than the State non-metropolitan median family income level.
+In implementing this provision, HUD used its discretion to apply this policy to metropolitan areas as well.
+Doing so avoids the anomaly of assigning higher

-(5) the four-person income limit is increased if it is less than 95 percent of last year's very low-income limit and reduced to the greater of 105 percent of last year's very low-income limit or twice the change in the national median family income estimate if that amount would be larger than 5 percent.
-Between FY 2018 and FY 2019, the estimate of national median family income increased and the change in income limits is capped at 110 percent of last year's very low-income limit.
+(5) the four-person income limit is increased if it is less than 95 percent of last year's very low-income limit and reduced to the greater of 105 percent of last year's very low-income limit or twice the change in the national median family income estimate if that amount would be larger than five percent.
+For FY 2020 income limits, twice the increase in the national median income compared to the FY 2019 median income is 7.9 percent, so the cap on increases is set at 7.9 percent.